Reserve Request FAQ

 What loan periods are available for my Onsite Reserves?

-You may request your material be assigned any of the following loan periods: 2 hours, 3 hours, 24 hours, 3 days, or 7 days.
+You may request your material be assigned any of the following loan periods: 2 hours, 3 hours, 24 hours, or 3 days.
 When more than one instructor requests that a given item be placed on reserve, it will usually be placed on the shortest loan period requested.

 May I place my own personal copies of books or DVD’s on reserves?